etsy/feature/README.md

 if the variant’s percentage is 0.

-The two remaining feature config properties are `'bucketing'` and `'public_url_override'`.
+The two remaining feature config properties are `'bucketing'` and `'url_override'`.
 Bucketing specifies how users are bucketed when a feature is enabled for only a percentage of users.
 The default value, `'random'`, causes each request to be bucketed independently meaning that the same user will be in different buckets on different requests.
 This is typically